Skip to main content

 Amidst aerial attacks, ground attacks, and widespread violations of human rights and international humanitarian law, the civilian population of Myanmar is living in fear for their lives and their coping capacities are stretched to the limit.

-Mass displacement continues at an alarming rate, with 2.6 million people displaced across the country at the end of 2023.
+Mass displacement continues at an alarming rate, with over 3.1 million people displaced by June 2024, including more than 2.8 million since February 2021.

 What are the needs?

-According to the United Nations, 18.6 million people, or 1/3 of the population, need humanitarian assistance in Myanmar – compared to 1 million people before the military takeover in 2021.
+According to the United Nations, 18.6 million people, or one third of the population, need humanitarian assistance in Myanmar – compared to one million people before the military takeover in 2021.

 This includes 6 million children who have limited or no access to healthcare and education, suffer from food insecurity and malnutrition, and face protection risks including forced recruitment, landmines, and mental distress.

-Basic social services are increasingly disrupted and the country is suffering shortages of medical supplies and equipment.
-The healthcare system has collapsed and a quarter of the population is facing hunger.
-Markets struggle to supply basic items with roads blocked by fighting or purposefully closed by the military.
+Basic social services remain disrupted, and the country is suffering shortages of medical supplies and equipment, with a healthcare system at on brink of collapse.
+A quarter of the population is facing hunger.

 In 2017, Myanmar security forces launched armed attacks and targeted violence on a massive scale against the Rohingya population of Rakhine State, forcing more than 745,000 people to flee across the border into neighbouring Bangladesh.